‘Hot Saturn’ WASP-96b: Bizarre Exoplanet Has No Clouds In Its Atmosphere But Plenty Of Sodium

 “Until now, sodium was revealed either as a very narrow peak or found to be completely missing,” said Nikolov, who is a research fellow at the British university.

-Nevertheless, WASP-96b’s atmosphere was found to contain plenty of sodium, present in “levels similar to those found in our own solar system,” notes the news release.
+Nevertheless, WASP-96b’s atmosphere was found to contain plenty of sodium present in “levels similar to those found in our own solar system,” notes the news release.

-According to the university, these high levels of sodium would make the “hot Saturn” appear bluish in color to a distant observer, because the sodium would absorb the yellow-orange light from the exoplanet’s full spectrum.
+According to the university, these high levels of sodium would make the “hot Saturn” appear bluish in color to a distant observer because the sodium would absorb the yellow-orange light from the exoplanet’s full spectrum.

 Finding sodium in WASP-96’s atmosphere led to another breakthrough.
-Since the spectral characteristics of sodium atoms can’t be observed in planets with thick atmospheres because their clouds would obscure the view — the element’s “tent-shaped” profile can only be spotted deep in a planet’ atmosphere, notes Nikolov — the team deduced that WASP-96b’s atmosphere has no clouds.
+Since the spectral characteristics of sodium atoms can’t be observed in planets with thick atmospheres because their clouds would obscure the view — the element’s “tent-shaped” profile can only be spotted deep in a planet’s atmosphere, notes Nikolov — the team deduced that WASP-96b’s atmosphere has no clouds.

 WASP-96b Has Cloud-Free Atmosphere, Astronomers Sayhttps://t.co/THLWOpK42w#astronomy #space #science #exoplanet #exoplanets #ESO